QIP 2012 Day 1

 joint work with Nengkun Yu and Quanhua Xu.

 The story behind this work starts with the Birkhoff-von Neumann theorem (often called Birkhoff’s theorem) which states that doubly stochastic matrices (matrices with nonnegative entries and all rows and columns summing to one) are convex combinations of permutations.
 An analogous claim for quantum channels is that unital channels (i.e. mapping the maximally mixed state to itself) are mixtures of unitaries.
 However, this claim is false.
 More recently, Smolin, Verstraete and Winter conjectured in quant-ph/0505038 that many copes of a unital channel should asymptotically approach convex combinations of unitaries.
 (The rest of their paper contained evidence suggestive of this claim, and in general has nice results that are an important precursor of the merging revolution in quantum information theory.)
 This conjecture was called the Asymptotic Quantum Birkhoff Conjecture (AQBC) and was discussed on Werner’s open problems page.
 A few years later, it was shown to hold for everyone’s favorite unital-but-not-mixture-of-unitaries channel (What’s that?
-The one with Jamiolkowski state equal to the maximally mixed state on the antisymmetic subspace of mathbb{C}^3 otimes mathbb{C}^3 of course!) by Mendl and Wolf.
+The one with Jamiolkowski state equal to the maximally mixed state on the antisymmetic subspace of $latex mathbb{C}^3 otimes mathbb{C}^3$ of course!) by Mendl and Wolf.

 Sadly, the AQBC is also false, as Haagerup and Musat recently proved.
 However, their paper uses von Neumann algebras, and their abstact begins